chromium/chromium/ios/web/public/js_messaging/README.md

 Application JavaScript can choose to be injected into its own world, separate from the Page Content World.
 This is considered an "isolated" world.
-The webpage JavaScript can not interact with these scripts.
+The webpage JavaScript can not interact with these scripts under normal circumstances.
+However, a web page that exploits a renderer bug in order to execute arbitrary code is also able to interact with scripts in isolated worlds, including the ability to manipulate and send messages from isolated worlds.

 NOTE: Isolated worlds are only supported on iOS 14 and later.